- Do you have any special offers or promotions I should be aware of?

 - Why is my bill higher than normal?

-Increased gas use can also occur if you have a pool or hot tub heated with natural gas, doors or windows in the home are not properly sealed or insulated, or your gas appliances are not functioning properly.
+Increased gas use can also occur if you have a pool or hot tub heated with natural gas, doors or windows in the home are not properly sealed or insulated or your gas appliances are not functioning properly.

-Rate changes – Natural gas is a commodity traded on the open market like oil, coffee and lumber and its price can fluctuate up or down depending on a variety of factors such as weather, supply and demand, the economy and world events.
+Rate changes – natural gas is a commodity traded on the open market like oil, coffee and lumber and its price can fluctuate up or down depending on a variety of factors such as weather, supply and demand, the economy and world events.

-FortisBC reviews the price of the natural gas commodity with the BC Utilities Commission every three months.
-Since FortisBC purchases natural gas on behalf of its customers and passes the cost on without markup, any changes in the cost of natural gas are also passed on.
+We review the price of natural gas with the BC Utilities Commission every three months.
+Since we purchase natural gas on behalf of our customers and pass the cost on without markup, any changes to the cost of natural gas are also passed on.

 - I'm trying to access my online account, but I've been locked out of the system.
 What should I do?